DiRaltvein/memory-corruption-examples/README.md

   - Extremly confusing infer error on extracted version.
 Infer also threw confusion errors on other occasions but this is the pinnacle of confusion
 - 128\*
   - this vulnerability requires CTU because function with flaw in its logic does not access pointer memory and only passes pointer with incorrect length to another function located in a different file...
+- 133\*
+  - analyzed was main entry point function json_value_parse rather then \_\_parse_json_members that contains the vulnerable logic.
+This was done because actual dereference of a out of bound pointer happens in json_value_parse function and loginc in \_\_parse_json_members only makes this pointer out of bound.